serdarburakguneri/hobby-streamer/README.md

 ### Video Upload and Transcoding Flow

-For a detailed view of how video uploading and transcoding works in the system, see the [Video Upload and Transcoding Sequence Diagram](docs/video-upload-transcode-sequence.md).
+For a detailed view of how video uploading and transcoding works in the system, see the [Video Upload and Transcode Sequence Diagram](docs/video-upload-transcode-sequence.md).
 This diagram shows the complete flow from user upload through analysis and transcoding to HLS/DASH formats.

 ## Tech Stack